Roshan Sebastian

-Roshan Sebastian is a Singer, Music Producer & Mixing/Mastering Engineer who is working in the Indian Film Industry.
+Roshan Sebastian is an Indian independent musician.
 He was awarded, The Expressive Singer, in Airtel Super Singer Junior Season 1, which premiered in February 2007 to July 2007.
 He was also the Runner Up In Vijay TV Airtel Super Singer Junior Season 2, which premiered from 21 June 2009 to 17 June 2010.

 About Roshan Sebastian

 Roshan Sebastian, born on 19 June 1997 in Kannur, Kerala, is the son of K.D.
 Sebastian and Mini Sebastian.
 His mother tongue is Malayalam, but he has spent the majority of his life in Tamil Nadu, first in Coimbatore and currently in Chennai.
 In 2007, he gained recognition by winning the 'Best Expressive Singer' award in Airtel Super Singer Junior Season 1.

 He completed his graduation from Loyola College, Chennai, in 2018.
 He has studied Hindusthani vocals under Shri Kuldeep Sagar, achieving a Senior Diploma, and has also trained in piano with Shri Sadanandam, a guitarist associated with renowned music director Ilayaraja.
 Following his graduation, he pursued a course in Music Production and Audio Engineering under Shri Hentry Kuruvila, who has worked as a programmer for A.R.
 Rahman.
 As of now, Roshan is active as a Music Producer and Audio Engineer in the film industry.